ZenoCozeno/OddIsoGrass/README.md

 In particular, the notebook [IGr(3,11)_LefschetzBasis](https://github.com/ZenoCozeno/oddisoGrass/blob/main/IGr(3%2C11)_LefschetzBasis.ipynb) shows how to prove the existence of a Lefschetz collection on IGr(3,11).

-We think that the code can be useful for other algebraic geometers interested in the study of derived categories of odd isotropic Grassmannians from a computational viewpoint.
-For a detailed understanding of the theoretical background and the broader context of this work, I recommend referring to my thesis document.
+The code can be useful for other algebraic geometers interested in the study of derived categories of odd isotropic Grassmannians from a computational viewpoint.
+For a detailed understanding of the theoretical background and the broader context of this work, I recommend referring to my thesis (link incoming).

 ## Installation